 Jibei Island (吉貝嶼) is the place for you, if you’re looking for an awesome, secluded and unspoiled place.
 It is a small inhabited island about 5 kilometers north of Baisha (白沙) – the northern-most part of the main bridge-linked island chain.
 A 30-minute boat ride from the Chi Kan Ferry Terminal (赤崁碼頭) located in Baisha takes you to this small island.
 You will arrive in the port of the only town on Jibei.
 There is a scooter rental shop and a few home stays (民宿).
 You will be rewarded for venturing so far by a spectacular 500-meter long sand bank in the south, which is suitable for kiting.
 There is also a flat-water area in the north-western part of the island as well as (untested) beaches with waves and onshore wind in the north-east.
 You are unlikely to meet other kitesurfers here on an average day.

-The key decision you will have to make regarding your trip to Penghu is where to stay.
+Once transportation is sorted, the key decision you will have to make regarding your trip to Penghu is where to stay.
 You can either stay at a Bed and Breakfast close to the kitesurfing spot or in town.
 The main town called Magong (馬公市) has a population of about 60 thousand, many nice local restaurants, and eateries – especially along the main street – a lively food market and a few nice areas for an evening stroll.
 It is a 20-25 minute ride away from the beach spots mentioned above (still further from Jibei of course), and in practice you will need a car to go kiting.
 On the other hand, the two BnB’s are a few hundred meters away from the spots (you will still need a scooter), but are in quiet villages with limited lunch options and even more limited dining options.
 Ultimately the choice depends on your priorities, the length of your trip etc.

 In Magong there are several hotels (including a Sheraton) as well as many smaller BnB’s who have rooms for rent.
 For more information on bed and breakfasts in Magong I would suggest you google “馬公 民宿”, which will bring up relevant results.
 One hotel I can recommend is the Bowa (寶華大飯店) in the center of Magong on the main road overlooking the sea.
 It’s a mid-range, mid-sized, clean and well-run hotel with very nice reception staff who can also help with such things as car rental.